karlmdavis/rps-tourney/dev/work-log.md

         * Finish adding in gameplay logic to model classes: determining winners, making sure players are distinct, etc.
         * DAO(s) for the new model classes.
         * Create the `IGameSessionResource` implementations.

+### 2014-04-20, Sunday

+* 1.0h: [Issue #14](https://github.com/karlmdavis/rps-tourney/issues/14): Adding methods to web service to enable game play.
+    * Finished (I think) adding in gameplay logic to model classes: determining winners, making sure players are distinct, etc.
+    * Next steps:
+        * Updating the tests for the model classes to voer the new gameplay logic.
+        * DAO(s) for the new model classes.
+        * Create the `IGameSessionResource` implementations.